 Mix all accepted items together – no separation required.
 Please do not bag recyclables (the bags get caught in the processing equipment.)
 Bags can be recycled at most grocery stores at other locations that can be found here

 Labels don’t need to be removed but these materials should be free of food and liquid.
-After emptying plastic bottles, jugs, tubs & cups, replace the lids so that they can be recycled too (loose lids will not be recycled).
+After emptying plastic bottles and containers replace the lids so that they can be recycled too (loose lids will not be recycled).

 Cardboard boxes should always be flattened.